404GamerNotFound/ha_solax_cloud_integration/README.md

 2. Ensure the API token has not been regenerated recently.
 Each time you generate a new token in the portal, the previous token is invalidated.
 3. Verify that the SolaX Cloud service is reachable from your Home Assistant host.
 Temporary outages or regional endpoints being unavailable also trigger the same error message.
-The integration automatically tries both the global (`www.solaxcloud.com`) and the European (`euapi.solaxcloud.com`) endpoints, so make sure outbound traffic to both hosts is allowed by your firewall.
+The integration automatically tries multiple regional hosts (for example `www.solaxcloud.com`, `api.solaxcloud.com`, `euapi.solaxcloud.com` and `usapi.solaxcloud.com`) and both documented API paths, so make sure outbound traffic to these hosts is allowed by your firewall.
 4. Enable debug logging for `custom_components.solax_cloud` to collect the exact response returned by the API when opening an issue.